Saving Special Places • Building Better Communities

 SB 452 Burton HB 451 Bell |

 HB 451 / SB 452 Land Acquisition Trust Fund Read More HB 451 (Bell) and SB 452 (Burton) would require a $20 million annual appropriation from the Land Acquisition Trust Fund to implement the Heartland Headwaters Protection and Sustainability Act, funding projects to protect the water resources in the Green Swamp and Polk County and develop alternative water supplies for the region.
-House referrals: Agriculture & Natural Resources Appropriations Subcommittee; Water Quality, Supply & Treatment Subcommittee; Appropriations Senate referrals: Environment and Natural Resources; Appropriations Committee on Agriculture, Environment and General Government; Appropriations Hide |
+UPDATE: These bills did not pass, but the Legislature included in its budget a $55 million appropriation from general revenue to fund grants for alternative water supply projects for communities throughout Florida.
+House referrals: Agriculture & Natural Resources Appropriations Subcommittee; Water Quality, Supply & Treatment Subcommittee; Appropriations Senate referrals: Environment and Natural Resources (approved 1/10); Appropriations Committee on Agriculture, Environment and General Government; Appropriations Hide |

 |